laras126/theme-checklist/README.md

 	- In the Network tab, how many requests are there and how large are they?
 Pay attention to stylesheets and scripts in particular.
 	- Are the scripts and styles minified?
 This is something you can take care of, but it is an indicator of quality.
 	- [Enable paint flashing](https://developers.google.com/web/fundamentals/performance/rendering/simplify-paint-complexity-and-reduce-paint-areas?hl=en).
 Does the page turn green when you scroll?
 That's bad.
+	- Responsible webfont and image loading i.e. FOUT, responsive images, etc. [This theme](https://demo.thethemefoundry.com/basis-theme/) by Theme Foundry is a great example!

 4. UX
 	- Is the scrolling janky?
+	- Is the typography medium grey on light grey and super tiny?
+That's not easy to read.
 	- Does everything animate in and make you want to vomit?
 	- Are hover states on mobile disruptive? e.g. thumbnail captions.
 	- Are sliders touch sensitive?
 Does the text resize appropriately?